-The National Museum of Civil War Medicine has over 7,000 square feet of exhibits.
-It was the brainchild of Dr. Gordon E. Damman, a private collector of Civil War-era medical artifacts, and first opened in 1996.
-In 2000, it moved into a new location: a 19th century brick building in Frederick, Maryland that was once home to a furniture maker and undertaker operation.
+The National Museum of Civil War Medicine has civil War-era medical artifacts and first opened in 1996.
+In 2000, it moved into a new location: a 19th-century brick building in Frederick, Maryland that was once home to a furniture maker and undertaker operation.